Luca-Umekubo/Product-Design/README.md

 - boss battles: everyone is on the same team fighting an AI dodgeball monster.
 This monster will have a certain amt of health and each dodgeball hit will contribute to taking it down. there will be critical points on the monster that do more damage than others. for example, a headshot does more damage than a leg shot.
 - capture the flag: to win, a team must bring a flag on the opposing side back towards their own side for a certain amount of time without getting out. getting out respawns you to your side
  - ranked mode --> allow players to compete with one another in a more competitive environment.
 No random events, players are put on a random map.
 Possibility of adding elo and matchmaking, assigning players of similar elo (skill level) together if the game has enough players to always allow for a player to queue within their group (a range of elos in which all players of those skill levels are matched together).
-- ranked mode?: no random modifiers or events. random map. queue with other with similar mmr

 ## cosmetics (MERGE TYLER'S EDITS INTO THIS AND STUFF ABOVE)

 - perhaps these can be bought with currency from winning games, or they are just given randomly after a game is won